 CHOICES YOU HAVE

 In a sense, it is more difficult to move about the Internet unobserved than it is in the world at large.
 Web sites register your presence, even if they do not necessarily know who "you" are.
 At that level, we have no choice.
 However, you can request that information we receive from you not be used by us or shared with a third party.
 We may still maintain a record of your visits to our Web site, but we will not further solicit your business if you do not wish to hear from us.
-Please notify the NCRA Member Services and Information Center (800-272-6262; 8224 Old Courthouse Road, Vienna, VA 22182) to be removed from our postal, e-mail, fax or telephone contact lists.
+Please contact the NCRA Member Services and Information Center by email or 800-272-6262 to be removed from our postal, e-mail, fax or telephone contact lists.
 If you do not want to have any of your information provided to a third party (other than disclosures required by law, should that occasion arise), please notify the Member Services and Information Center.

 CORRECTING INCORRECT INFORMATION